Clinton-Davis/chow/README.md

 - [GitHub](https://github.com/) ~ Distributed version control and source code management (SCM) functionality of Git, plus its own features.
 - [Git](https://git-scm.com/) ~ Distributed version control system
 - [Figma](https://www.figma.com/) ~ A digital design and prototyping tool.
 It is a UI and UX design application that you can use to create websites, apps.
-- [Slack](https://slack.com/intl/en-ie/) ~ A workspaces allow you to organize communications by channels for group discussions and allows for private messages to share information.
+- [Slack](https://slack.com/intl/en-ie/) ~ A workspaces allowing you to organize communications by channels for group discussions and allows for private messages to share information.
 - [Website Responsive Testing](https://responsivetesttool.com) ~ A means of testing the website or URL from different devices.
 - [Pep8online](http://pep8online.com/) ~ PEP 8 is a online Python style guide.
 It's a set of rules for how to format your Python code.
 - [W3 Validator](https://validator.w3.org/nu/) ~ The Markup Validation Service.